DOCS

 • Repairs: Repair shipments pay the same rates as new products

-• Warranty service: No special treatment for warranty-related shipments
+• Warranty: No exemptions for warranty-related shipments

 Non-deliverables and refunds

-• Current state: There are no refund mechanisms in place for non-deliverables by post.
+Current state: There are no refund mechanisms in place for non-deliverables by post.
 Plan collections and customer communications accordingly.

 Build duties into product pricing